Trump’s speech turns dark and he’s booed at Al Smith Dinner

-Republican presidential nominee Donald Trump drew boos near the end of his speech at the Alfred E. Smith Dinner in New York.
+Republican presidential nominee Donald Trump drew boos near the end of his speech at the 71st Annual Alfred E. Smith Memorial Foundation Dinner in New York on Thursday night.

-The event, which featured Trump and Democratic presidential nominee Hillary Clinton, is typically a light-hearted affair where the two candidate poke good fun at themselves and each other.
+The event, which featured Trump and Democratic presidential nominee Hillary Clinton, is typically a lighthearted affair where the two candidate poke good fun at themselves and each other.
+It has been a staple on the calendar for presidential candidates for decades, offering a chance for them to show off their sense of humor and take a break from the grind of the campaign.

 Trump, speaking before Clinton, started off strong, drawing hearty laughs from the white tie-clad crowd and Clinton.